While the plumber waited for his check, I searched for a pen. It shouldn’t have been a problem because I had a million of them.

 Yet – not one works.

-Every time I reach for a pen, I go through the same ritual of scratching through half an inch of notepaper in the vain attempt to find one that is willing to leave a mark.
+Every time I reach for a pen, I find myself scratching through half an inch of paper in the vain attempt to locate one willing to leave a mark.

-My wife insists that I make a list before going to the grocery store.
+My wife insists I make a list before going to the grocery store.

 “Write it down or you will forget,” she says.